New Year's Eve (Modern Family): Plot

-It is New Year's Eve, and Jay (Ed O'Neill) wants to celebrate it with his family (his wife, his kids and their husbands) by taking them to a hotel in Palm Springs.
+It is New Year's Eve, and Jay (Ed O'Neill) wants to celebrate it with his family (his wife, his kids, and their husbands) by taking them to a hotel in Palm Springs.
 Jay visited the hotel in the past and speaks highly of it.
-Unfortunately, the hotel being much older, is not as it was.
+Unfortunately, the hotel, being much older, is not what it was.
 Claire (Julie Bowen) wants to have sex with Phil (Ty Burrell) and learns of a nearby hot spring from the bell boy.
 Mitch (Jesse Tyler Ferguson) wants to feel young again, so he and Cam (Eric Stonestreet) also want to ditch dinner.
 Jay takes Gloria to sleep, but when he returns, everyone else has gone.
-Jay ends ups playing poker with the owner of the hotel (Lainie Kazan) and her friends, which include Billy Dee Williams.
+Jay ends up playing poker with the owner of the hotel (Lainie Kazan) and her friends, which include Billy Dee Williams.

 Phil and Claire strip and make love at the hot spring, but the demented bellboy forgot to say that nudists come there to celebrate the New Year as well.
 Now they are stuck with a bunch of naked people in a small hot spring with their clothes buried under a pile of clothes.

-After Mitch and Cameron escape from the dinner, they attempt to go to a bar to relive their youth.
+After Mitch and Cameron escape from dinner, they attempt to go to a bar to relive their youth.
 But the bar is full of young people in sleeveless clothes, while they are in formal wear.
-They try another place, which although is not shown, can be presumed to be a strip club.
+They try another place, which, although it is not shown, can be presumed to be a strip club.
 Finally, on their third try, they end up in a gay bar made up of men twice their age.

 Meanwhile, Alex (Ariel Winter) and Haley (Sarah Hyland) are left back home babysitting the younger kids, Luke (Nolan Gould), Manny (Rico Rodriguez) and Lily (Aubrey Anderson-Emmons).
 Luke invites two girls over, one for him and one for Manny.
-Luke takes her up to his room, making it awkward for Haley and Alex, while Manny's date is a sullen, depressed weirdo, who shuns his gracious hosting.
-Meanwhile, Lily is completely left unattended to and at one point rang the doorbell, claiming to have seen a coyote.
+Luke takes his date up to his room, making it awkward for Haley and Alex, while Manny's date is a sullen, depressed weirdo who shuns his gracious hosting.
+Meanwhile, Lily is left completely unattended and, at one point, rings the doorbell, claiming to have seen a coyote.